 - Inattention to Results: If team members prioritize personal goals over common success, then details on how to improve will be overlooked.

-Best suited for: People who want to acquire knowledge of factors that could potentially cause a team’s demise, but also know how to manage them should they ever face it.
+Best suited for: People who want to acquire knowledge of factors that could potentially cause a team’s demise, but also know how to manage them should they ever face them.

 When individuals work together, it can produce better output for the business.
 Everyone on the team needs to be able to communicate, cooperate, and collaborate in order to innovate and get the best possible results.

 Team effectiveness is essential to attain growth and accomplish goals, and the best way to achieve this is to understand the individuals within your team and how to best work with them.
 The aforementioned models do their best to map this so that teams and leaders are on the right path toward success.